Unleash/unleash/docs/addons/slack.md

 ![Slack Tags](../assets/slack_addon_tags.png)

-In the picture you can see we have defined two slack tags for the "Demo" toggle.
+In the picture you can see we have defined two slack tags for the "new-payment-system" toggle.
 In this example Unleash will post updates to the **#notifications** and **#random** channel.